 - White sugar Moves fast in all the wrong directions: blood sugar spike, energy crash and converts to FAT quickly.

-- Canola oil one of the first genetically altered foods.
+- Canola oil was one of the first genetically altered foods.

 - Pesticides on foods I always buy organic for produce on the dirty dozen list.

-- Pesticides in the garden/lawn I use natural fertilizer made from corn and integrate natural pest management into my garden like praying mantis.
+- Pesticides in the garden/lawn Our family uses natural fertilizer made from corn and integrate natural pest management into my garden like praying mantis.

 - Processed, packaged foods Most contain high levels of sodium, and more preservatives & chemicals than you can count on both hands.
 Our bodies were not designed to consume chemicals like this called “food”, is it any wonder our population has so many diseases?

-- Department store cosmetics More chemicals for your skin to drink in.
-I can’t even walk through the perfume department without getting a headache.
+- Department store cosmetics have chemicals that your skin drinks (including synthetic fragrance) in as well as the perfumed environment you have to stand in when you make your purchase.
 You can check www.ewg.org/skindeep to check the safety of your current cosmetics.
-Think you’re not bothered?
+Not sure if you’re bothered by synthetic fragrance?
 Try taking a break from perfume for a few weeks, then re-introduce it and notice how you feel.

 - Evening news Most TV is filled with violence, unfortunately the evening news is often negative.
 When you’re exposed to violence and turmoil whether on TV or in real life, it heighten’s your nervous system.
 If you watch active shows or engage in agitating conversations right before bed, it will take your nervous system more time to calm down and ease into a peaceful night’s sleep.